stijnvandepol/PortfolioWebsite/README.md

 # Linktree Project

-This project is a simple Linktree clone built with HTML and CSS.
+This project is a simple portfolio website build with HTML, JavaScript and CSS.
 It is hosted in a Docker container and served to the public through Cloudflared at [stijnvandepol.nl](https://stijnvandepol.nl)

 ## Features